Microbiome and Parkinson’s disease

 This series explores what is known around the microbiome and PD, and areas of research in need of furthering our future understanding of how the gut impacts health within these and other brain diseases.

-description Article The microbiome-gut-brain axis in Parkinson’s disease
+The microbiome-gut-brain axis in Parkinson’s disease description Article

 The microbiome-gut-brain axis in Parkinson’s disease

 Evidence has been accumulating over the past years for a bidirectional relationship between the brain and the gut that plays an important role in Parkinson’s disease (PD).
-Recent research suggests that the gut microbiome plays a key part in this relationship and that the microbiome-gut-brain axis can influence pathophysiological mechanisms involved in PD risk and progression.

 13.02.2023 Parkinson’s Disease